 In Holaspirit, you can review OKRs during Tactical Meeting during the OKRs round.
 That's how many of our customers are currently reviewing their OKRs.
 However, we plan to add a specific round directly to the agenda and will soon release the possibility to add meeting templates.
 Reviewing OKRs is up to members of the organization and update progress regularly in Holaspirit.

 Usually, OKRs are set through these following steps:

-- Lead Link of General Circle defines sets the company wide OKRs while collecting feedback from members of the organization.
+Lead Link of General Circle defines sets of the company-wide OKRs while collecting feedback from members of the organization.

 A few tips to start with OKRs

 Keep up the cadence!
 Defining OKRs and evaluate OKRs takes time.
 Start early and anticipate next quarter objectives.
 You should take the time to plan OKRs and adequately assess them after each time period.

 Use OKRs as a communication tool to set direction such that every member of the organization understands how they can contribute to the mission.
 Effective OKRs are widely shared and meant to be understood by teams and individuals.
 To that end, Holaspirit enables you to easily share and communicate about OKR to all members of the organization.

 Grade the OKR’s biweekly.
 It’s important to keep track of goals.